ada-ac2/swap-meet/README.md

 Code coverage is a term used to describe how much application code is executed when a particular test suite is run.
 It is a good practice to check our code coverage, to understand how much of our code is exercised by tests vs how much is still untested.
 A test suite with a high percentage of coverage is likely to be testing more throughly and have fewer bugs.
 A code coverage tool can partner with our testing suite to give us a report illustrating the coverage of our tests.

-Given that Ada provided all tests cases in this project, we should anticipate high code coverage.
+Given that Ada provided all test cases in this project, we should anticipate high code coverage.

 Review the [code coverage exercise](https://github.com/adaGold/code-coverage-exercise) on how to use `pytest-cov` to generate a code coverage report.
 We will need to change the directory where the application code is located from `student` to `swap_meet`.